Siddhesh2377/Notification/README.md

 ## Description
-This is a Kotlin Jetpack Compose function to display notifications in your Android app.
+This is a Kotlin Jetpack Compose function to display notifications in your Desktop app.
 It creates a floating window with a customizable message and a close button.

 ## Usage
-To use this Composable in your Android project, follow these steps:
+To use this Composable in your Desktop project, follow these steps:

 1. Copy the `Notification` function into your project.
 2. Call the `Notification` function where you want to display a notification, passing the text message and a callback function to handle closing the notification.